Importance of Keywords in Aviation SMS

 7 - Predictive Risk Management

-Predictive risk management is a type of risk management that involves looking at historical safety data and existing business processes and attempting to anticipate future risk.
+Predictive risk management is a type of risk management that involves looking at historical safety data and existing business processes and attempting to anticipate future risks.
 This is done through:

 - Hypothetical "what-if" scenarios;